The Process of Leather Making

-The extensive procedure of Leather tanning is undoubtedly complicated and time-taking.
-It requires skilled labor and excellent mechanization.
-Even though with the advent of top-notch machineries, leather manufacturing has become less labor intensive.
+The extensive procedure of leather tanning is undoubtedly complicated and time-consuming.
+It requires skilled labour and excellent mechanisation.
+Even with the advent of top-notch machinery, leather manufacturing has become less labour-intensive.
 The complex series of treatments requires considerable time and energy.
-The purpose of the tanning process is to bring alterations in the protein structure of the animal skin in order to make it more sustainable and durable as well as improve its texture and overall appeal.
-There are variegated varieties of existing leather in the market which are broadly categorized into Full grain leather, Top-grain leather, Split leather and Bonded Leather.
-All types of leathers have to go through four major stages.
-This incorporates preparatory steps, tanning, re-tanning, and finishing.
-At times, an extra process i.e. sub-process of surface coating is added to the leather manufacturing procedure.
+The purpose of the tanning process is to bring about alterations in the protein structure of the animal skin in order to make it more sustainable and durable, as well as improve its texture and overall appeal.
+There are variegated varieties of existing leather on the market that are broadly categorised into full-grain leather, top-grain leather, split leather, and bonded leather.
+All types of leather have to go through four major stages.
+This incorporates preparatory steps such as tanning, re-tanning, and finishing.
+At times, an extra process, i.e., a sub-process of surface coating, is added to the leather manufacturing procedure.
 Before transferring it to the tannery, the animal skin needs to be treated properly.

 Although curing is not considered a part of the tanning process, it is an integral step in obtaining leather.
 The animal is killed and skinned before the natural warmth of the body leaves the tissues.
 The freshly removed skin or hide is immediately cured with salt to get rid of the water.
 The skin is allowed to remain in the shade until it is completely dry.
 The cured skin or animal hide is then transported to the tanneries for the next steps in processing.

-Here’s the list of four major steps involved in tanning of leather:
+Here’s a list of the four major steps involved in tanning leather:

-There are numerous preparatory steps after curing of leather and all of them may or may not be followed by all the tanneries.
+There are numerous preparatory steps after the curing of leather, and all of them may or may not be followed by all the tanneries.
 It all depends on the quality and nature of the animal skin.